rust-lang/rust/doc/rust.md

-Since the binary [assignment operator](#assignment-operator) `=` performs a copy implicitly, the unary copy operator is typically only used to cause an argument to a function should be copied, and the copy passed by-value.
+Since the binary [assignment operator](#assignment-operator) `=` performs a copy implicitly, the unary copy operator is typically only used to cause an argument to a function to be copied and passed by value.

 An example of a copy expression: